Audie Murphy honors and awards

 Audie Murphy (20 June 1925 – 28 May 1971) was one of the most decorated United States Army combat soldiers of World War II, serving from 1942 to 1945.
 He received every American combat award for valor available at the time of his service, (Note: Murphy's war service was combat-related.
 Therefore, he did not receive the non-combat Soldier's Medal.
 Act of Congress (Public Law 446–69th Congress, 2 July 1926 (44 Stat.
 780)) established the Soldier's Medal for heroism "as defined in 10 USC 101(d), at the time of the heroic act who distinguished himself or herself by heroism not involving actual combat with the enemy."
 At the end of his World War II service, Murphy became known as America's most decorated soldier.) including the Medal of Honor.
 He also received recognitions from France and Belgium.
 With his 1945 military discharge at the end of the war, Murphy became an advocate of treatment for post-traumatic stress disorder in veterans.
 The Audie L. Murphy Memorial VA Hospital in San Antonio and the Sergeant Audie Murphy Clubs (SAMC) on military bases honor his contributions.
 He joined the Texas National Guard in 1950, transferring to reserve status in 1956 and remaining in the Guard until 1969.
 He also had a civilian career as a film actor and songwriter.
-Recognitions he received both during his lifetime and posthumously are listed below.
+Recognitions he received both during his lifetime and also posthumously are listed below.

 Murphy participated in campaigns in North Africa, Sicily, Italy, France and Germany, as denoted by his European-African-Middle Eastern Campaign Medal with one silver battle star (denoting five campaigns), four bronze battle stars, plus a bronze arrowhead representing his two amphibious assault landings at Sicily and southern France.
 On 25 February 1945 and 3 March 1945, he received two Silver Stars for further heroic actions.
 The French government awarded Murphy its Chevalier of the Legion of Honor and two Croix de guerre medals.
 He received the Croix de guerre 1940 Palm from Belgium.
 The military assisted him with replacement medals after he gave away the originals.
 (Note: During a 1955 appearance on the Colgate Comedy Hour, uploaded on YouTube as Audie Murphy Attends Beverly Hilton Grand Opening 1955, Murphy appears at 28:48 and briefly talks with Hedda Hopper about how he once gave his medals away but had them replaced by the U.S. Army.)
 Duplicates of his Medal of Honor and other medals can be viewed at Dallas Scottish Rite Temple museum.